Ian-McIntosh/311-Publish/README.md

 ## Get VRTs necessary to create model

-Next, you will have to run through the [VRTs-copy.ipynb](VRTs-copy.ipynb) file.
+Next, you will have to run through the [VRTs-Creation.ipynb](VRTs-Creation.ipynb) file.
 Before you can do this, you must create a folder called VRTs inside your desired folder.
 This should conclude with the creation of the VRTs in the VRT Folder.

 ## Finally, create and save your model and check results